Gambling Online 101

 Hold the pair of Kings.
 A 3-card flush draw isn't worth giving up a locked-in result.

 Hold A-K-Q-J suited.
-You have 4 to a royal flush—always chase that even over a single pair.
+You have 4 to a royal flush, which outranks holding a single pair in standard Jacks or Better strategy.

 Warning